View Thomas Mertz's Obituary on sidneydailynews.com and share memories

 MINSTER — Thomas J. Mertz Sr., age 84, of Minster, passed away at 9 p.m. on Wednesday, July 10, 2019, at Heritage Center, Minster.

-He was preceded in death by his parents, brother, Robert Mertz, infant brother John, sister-in-law, Alma Mertz, brothers-in-law, Richard and Cheryl Long, Anthony Long and Paul Long.
+He was preceded in death by his parents, brother Robert Mertz, infant brother John, sisters, Theresa and Stanley Fiely, Margaret and Herbert Quinter, sister-in-law Alma Mertz, brothers-in-law, Richard and Cheryl Long, Anthony Long and Paul Long.

 Tom attended Fort Loramie High School, served in the US Army from 1957 to 1960 and was stationed at Fort Kolbe Air Base in Panama.
 He was also a member of the Minster Eagles 1391, The Egypt Community Club and of the 25-year club at Midmark.
 Tom enjoyed working on cars.